user4815162342/stew-cli/debugging.md

     sudo npm install node-inspector -g

-Once this is done, run node-inspector in a separate terminal, and open a browser to the correct page:
+Once this is done, run node-inspector in a separate terminal:

     node-inspector &

-(The URL may be different, look at the output from node-inspector).

 Then, run the app with "--debug" instead of "debug".
 This puts the application into remote debugging mode.

     node --debug index.js

-And, once it's running, in that other terminal, open chrome (this won't work in firefox):
+And, once it's running, in that other terminal, open chrome.
+This won't work in firefox:

     google-chrome "http://127.0.0.1:8080/debug?port=5858"

+(The URL may be different, look at the output from node-inspector).

 Whenever you have to restart the debugging, you should be able to refresh that page.
 You know it's working if you get the javascript files showing